Aex5/Aex5/README.md

-- Hi, I’m @Sujaruu
+- Hi, I’m Aditya Arga
-- I’m interested in web programing
+- I’m interested in web development & web design
-- I’m currently learning java script
+- I’m currently learning CSS, HTML,& JavaScript

 <!---
 Sujaruu/Sujaruu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.